Thomas Coville sets incredible new 49-day solo round the world record

 Solo sailor Thomas Coville has pulverised one of the hardest records in sport: the single-handed round the world record.
 He took his 105ft trimaran Sodebo Ultim over the finish line off Ushant on Christmas Day to set a new time of 49d 3h 7m, smashing the record set in 2004 by Francis Joyon by an incredible margin of 8d 10h.

 This new sub-50 day record is one that exceeded all expectations, including perhaps Coville’s himself.
-It equates to a mind blowing average speed of 25.16 knots over the entire 5,325-mile course.
+It equates to a mind blowing average speed of 23 knots over the entire 27,325-mile course.

-The previous record, set by Francis Joyon record in the maxi catamaran IDEC, had stood for 12 years and had resisted four previous unsuccessful attempts by Coville.
+The previous record, set by Francis Joyon record in the maxi catamaran IDEC, had stood for 12 years and had resisted three previous unsuccessful attempts by Coville.

 Thomas Coville’s long quest to gain this record has been punctuated by disappointment and, on two occasions, the bitterest of defeats.
 His previous challenges have all ended in retirement through damage and, on two attempts he completed circumnavigations only to miss out on the record by days.